Cardi B invited to speak to influential Democratic group in Iowa

 On Thursday, she tweeted: "Should I?"

-Earlier this month, Cardi called for an to end to the federal government shutdown.
+Earlier this month, Cardi called for an end to the federal government shutdown.